-The literature search was done in the Pubmed database and Google Scholar using the keywords COVID-19 and Diabetes mellitus.
+A literature search was done in the Google Scholar and PubMed database using the keywords COVID-19 and DM.
 Information in the published articles was included in the present review.
-The updated data onCOVID-19 and Diabetes mellitus was taken from the official websites of the World Health Organization (WHO), International Diabetes Federation (IDF), and Centre for Disease Control and Prevention (CDC).
-This review is updated till the time of writing which however might change at a later date as the data is still evolving.
+The updated data pertaining to DM and COVID-19was taken from the official websites of the World Health Organization (WHO), International Diabetes Federation (IDF), and Centers for Disease Control and Prevention (CDC).
+This survey study is updated until writing time, which however might change at a later date as the data is still evolving.